-Action Done Notes Provide hearing loops at any reception desks, regularly test they are working properly and provide signage where the loop is effective.
+Action Done Notes Ensure clear signage is provided at all key points on the property, including to an accessible entrance if the main one does not provide step-free access.
+Where step-free access at the entrance is provided by a portable ramp, provide signage with details of how to request deployment of the ramp e.g. a call bell.
+Provide hearing loops at customer service counters/desks, regularly test they are working properly and provide signage where the loop is effective.
 Provide a lowered section to any service counter, and ensure it is kept clutter-free.
-If you cannot lower a reception desk, offer to check in guests at their property for those who cannot use higher levels e.g. wheelchair users.
+If you cannot lower the reception desk, offer to check in guests in a lounge or bedroom for those who cannot use higher levels e.g. wheelchair users.
+Develop a set of standard Personal Emergency Evacuation Plans (PEEPs) for the safe evacuation of disabled people.
+Ask all your customers if they require any assistance with evacuation in an emergency.
+Discuss your standard options available and agree and record any specific arrangements.
 Offer to provide an orientation tour to disabled customers and provide help with luggage.
 Consider the impact of background music and refrain from playing music in areas where staff interact with customers.
 Provide a means of written communication at key service points to assist D/deaf customers, if required.
-Provide portable payment options, such as a hand-held card machine that can be brought to a customer.
+Provide portable payment options, such as a handheld card machine that can be brought to a customer.
+Provide written information in alternative formats, such as digital, large print and easy-read, on request.
+Provide a service for D/deaf guests to communicate with you through a remote BSL interpreter e.g. SignVideo, Sign Solutions, TranslateLive.